CEMPD/SMOKE-ExampleCase/README.md

 # SMOKE-TestCase

-The files in this repository serve as a quick test for the SMOKE installation from https://github.com/CEMPD/SMOKE
+The files in this repository serve as a suite of tests for the SMOKE programs.
+Currently, tests for np_oilgas, pt_oilgas, and biogenic sectors are included.

 The structure relies on:
-1. Having successfully installed SMOKE and its prerequisites in your system according to the guide above:
+1. Having successfully installed SMOKE and its prerequisites in your system.

 2. Choose and make a test location in your system, i.e.
 ```